 Click the titles for the full articles.
 Let me know what you think via the comments!

-Technical analysis is the superior way for investors and traders to make decisions when trading stocks and options.
+Technical analysis is one of the superior ways in which investors and traders can make better decisions when trading stocks and options.
 For many option traders, technical analysis gives much clearer entry and exit signals for making money in the markets.
 While it’s true that some investors dismiss technical analysis as inconclusive and arbitrary, the fact remains that technical analysis (when used properly) has a lot of empirical evidence to support it as a reliable trading tool.

 RSI is a momentum indicator or oscillator that measures the speed and change of price movements in a security.
 Traditionally it will move between 0 and 100.
 It is usually considered that the stock is overbought when RSI is above 70 and oversold when RSI is below 30.